0xsequence/niftyswap/SPECIFICATIONS.md

 ```
 as defined [Exchanging Tokens](#exchanging-tokens) and specify *exactly* how many tokens $i$ they sell.
 This is done by specifying the token ids to sell in the `_tokenIds` array and the amount for each token id in the `_tokensSoldAmounts` array.

 Since users can't know exactly how much currency they would receive when the transaction is created, they must provide a `_minCurrency` value which contain the minimum amount of currency they are willing to accept for the entire trade.
-It would've been possible for Niftyswap to support a minimum amount per token $i$, however this would increase the gas cost significantly.
+It would have been possible for Niftyswap to support a minimum amount per token $i$, however this would increase the gas cost significantly.
 If proven to be desired, this could be incorporated in Niftyswap V2.

 Additionally, to protect users against miners or third party relayers withholding their Niftyswap trade transactions, a `_deadline` parameter must be provided by the user.
 This `_deadline`is a block number after which a given transaction will revert.